SOLOMON’S TEMPLE DESTROYED (DATED)

 PROPHECY OF DANIEL 9

-Verses 22 through 27 of Daniel 9; contain the timing of a sequence of events.
+Daniel 9:22-27 contains the timing of a sequence of events.
 This is called the Daniel 9 Prophecy.
 This prophecy holds the secret that shows the true date of the destruction of Solomon’s Temple to be 523 B.C.
 However, without the Hebrew calendar, which accurately dates this time period, it is not possible to date the destruction of Solomon’s Temple.

 DEFINING THE PROPHECY